-Apparel that promotes the use of alcohol, drugs, tobacco or any other illegal activity is prohibited.

-Apparel that may be gang or cult related is prohibited.
+- Apparel that promotes the use of alcohol, drugs, tobacco or any other illegal activity is prohibited. - Apparel that may be gang or cult related is prohibited.

-Clothing with slogans or advertising that is controversial or of an obscene nature is prohibited.
+• Clothing with slogans or advertising that is controversial or of an obscene nature as determined by the administration is prohibited.